-The Academy Trust is a company limited by guarantee and an exempt charity.
-The Charitable Company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.
-The Trustees of Transforming Futures Multi Academy Trust are also the directors of the Charitable Company for the purposes of company law.
-The Charitable Company operates as Transforming Futures Multi Academy Trust.
+The Multi Academy Trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The Trustees of Transforming Futures Multi Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as Transforming Futures Multi Academy Trust Limited.

-Details of the Trustees who served throughout the year, and to the date the accounts are approved are included in the Reference and Administration Details.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details.